-۵+A
+♠ + A

 Two lines must be drawn and then the angle between them is measured.
-Click it to start the first line and click it again to finish it; then click it to start the second line and click it again to finish it.
+Click on to start the first line and click on again to finish it; then click on to start the second line and click on again to finish it.
 Starviewer then calculates the convex angle formed by the two lines and displays it.
 Since the convex angle is always calculated, the relative order of the points within each line does not matter.
 A started measurement can be cancelled at any time before setting the last point by pressing the Esc key.